djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image36.png">

 6. Copy the API key that is shown after clicking on “Create”.
-Paste it somewhere as it will be needed in later steps.
+Paste it in a file as it will be needed in later steps.
 (If you already have an IBM Cloud ApiKey, you can skip this step.)

 <img width="1000" alt="image" src="hands-on-lab-assets/image37.png">